trishume/sympy-wiki-with-svn/Assumptions.md

 Actually the cache *itself* would have to be made to use weakrefs, because otherwise cached symbols can never go away.

+### Ronan

+My general approach is to refactor both the old and new assumptions to make their code simpler and to bring them progressively closer together.

+#### Use predicates and propositions instead of "Assume objects"

+The idea is to write `~Q.real(x)` instead of `Assume(x, Q.real, False)`.
+It's shorter, easier to understand and doesn't suggest wrongly that creating the object does anything beyond that.

+Consistent use of this syntax also suggests further ways to simplify the API of the new assumption system.
+It doesn't directly help with removing the old system but makes the new one more usable.

 ## Assumption Examples
 <pre>
 M ...
 Mathematica